Learn more about the basics of mortgages, including the different products available, the fees involved, repayment and insurance options.

 If your loan-to-value ratio is high you'll pose a higher risk to the lender because it'll need to put more money on the line and the likelihood of you not being able to pay it back is greater, whereas those with a smaller loan-to-value ratio are seen as a safer investment.

-Consequently, the more attractive mortgage deals are likely to be available to those with the smallest loan-to-value ratio.
+Consequently, the more attractive mortgage deals are likely to be available to those with the smallest loan-to-value ratio (or, in other words, the largest deposit).

 Because of this, it's a good idea to save for a mortgage deposit when you're looking to buy a property, or to think about overpaying your mortgage to increase your equity level if you already have a mortgage.